phenriq694/GoStack_Modulos/level05/gobarber-web/README.md

 - Finishing Appointment list: Retriving the next appointment based in the current time and add in the dashboard page;

 - Profile page: Creating and styling the Profile page;

+- Avatar Change: Adding a file input in the Profile page to update the user avatar sending the new image to the API;

+- Data Update: